demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-services-of-device

 ***
-Get the services of a device
+Get the services of a device.

 #### Base Command